MischaU8/yumyum/unsorted/offset-face-and-keep-height_5LS3Ce3lwtE.md

 yum yum
-Floyd here with a quick look at offsetting a tapered face and keeping its height and plasticity when offsetting this tapered face the thickness of the face changes one option to address this is to select the two
+Floyd here with a quick look at offsetting a tapered face and keeping its height in Plasticity when offsetting this tapered face the thickness of the face changes one option to address this is to select the two